The translation of the story is not yet finished. I have set the post to public so that the QR code at the temple does not lead to a broken link.

 Sin Sai murals were common in Isan and Lao temples up to a century ago, but few of those remain and Wat Nong Wang is unusual for adding them in modern times.
 The city of Khon Kaen has embraced Sin Sai, putting the three virtuous heroes (copying the depictions from Wat Sanuan Wari in Amphoe Ban Phai) on street lights and bus shelters.

 The story as told here is not a direct translation of the blue panels below the paintings because they tell the story in a poetic, piecemeal fashion that can only be understood by people who already know the full legend – many important details are just not told.
 We have filled in the blanks to tell the complete tale.
-And since the language is highly antiquated Isan (It was taken from an old palm leaf manuscript written using Thai Noi script.) that most native speakers in this day and age cannot fully understand, we need to give a huge thanks Luang Ta Grieang, a senior monk at Wat Pho Ban Nontan, for helping my wife Suttawan Bewer write a Thai version (อ่านภาษาไทยที่นี่) of the story that I then translated to English.
+And since the language is highly antiquated Isan (It was taken from an old palm leaf manuscript written using Thai Noi script.) that most native speakers in this day and age cannot fully understand, we need to give a huge thanks Luang Ta Grieang, a senior monk at Wat Pho Ban Nontan, for helping my wife Suttawan Bewer decipher the text in order to write a Thai version (อ่านภาษาไทยที่นี่) of the story, which I then translated to English.
 Without him this project would not have been possible.
-She also got some additional help from Dr. Songwit Pimpakun, an expert on the Sin Sai story, and from the article “Intangible Cultural Heritage to promote political participation” by Dr. Kaeota Janthranusorn, Dr. Songwit Pimpakun, and Ms. Vijittra Duangsopha.
+She also got some additional help from Dr. Songwit Pimpakun, an expert on the Sin Sai story, and from the article “Intangible Cultural Heritage to Promote Political Participation” by Dr. Kaeota Janthranusorn, Dr. Songwit Pimpakun, and Ms. Vijittra Duangsopha.

 To learn much more about the Sin Sai story or buy a book telling the story in full, check out Sinxay Publishing‘s informative website.